-AMENDING THE BALDWIN COUNTY SUBDIVISION REGULATIONS.
+AMENDING THE BALDWIN COUNTY SUBDIVISION REGULATIONS

-WHEREAS, for the purpose of providing for the public health, safety and general welfare, and consistent with Section 11-24-1, et seq., Code of Alabama (1975) and Section 45-2-260.01 Code of Alabama (1975), without limitation, the Baldwin County Commission desires, at this time, to amend the Baldwin County Subdivision Regulations; and
+WHEREAS, for the purpose of providing for public health, safety and general welfare, and consistent with Section 11-24-1, et.
+Seq., Code of Alabama (1975) and Section 45-2-260.01 Code of Alabama (1975), without limitation, the Baldwin County Commission desires, at this time, to amend the Baldwin County Subdivision Regulations; and

-WHEREAS, the regulation of subdivisions is an exercise of valid police power delegated by the Alabama Legislature to the Baldwin County Commission; and
+WHEREAS, the regulation of subdivisions is a valid exercise of police power delegated by the Alabama Legislature to the Baldwin County Commission; and

-WHEREAS, further, in order to amend said Baldwin County Subdivision Regulations, the Baldwin County Commission complied with Article 12 of said Baldwin County Subdivision Regulations and Section 45-2-261, et.seq., Code of Alabama (1975); and
+WHEREAS, further in order to amend said Baldwin County Subdivision Regulations, the Baldwin County Commission complied with Article 12 of said Baldwin County Subdivision Regulations and Section 45-2-261, et. seq., Code of Alabama (1975); and

-WHEREAS, the Baldwin County Commission held a public hearing at its May 15, 2018, regular meeting with the required public notice of said public hearing given in a newspaper of general circulation in the time prescribed in Article 12 of the Baldwin County Subdivision Regulations and Section 45-2-261, et seq., Code of Alabama, (1975) a copy of said public notice attached as Exhibit "A" hereto; now therefore
+WHEREAS, the Baldwin County Commission held a public hearing at its September 21, 2021, regular meeting with the required public notice of said public hearing given in a newspaper of general circulation in the time prescribed in Article 12 of the Baldwin County Subdivision Regulations and Section 45-2-261, et. seq., Code of Alabama (1975) a copy of said public notice attached as Exhibit "A" hereto; now therefore

-BE IT RESOLVED BY THE BALDWIN COUNTY COMMISSION, IN REGULAR SESSION ASSEMBLED, that, to provide for the public health, safety and general welfare, and consistent with Section 11-24-1, et seq., Code of Alabama (1975) and Section 45-2-261, et seq., Code of Alabama (1975), without limitation, and, furthermore, in compliance with Article 12 of the current Baldwin County Subdivision Regulations, we hereby amend the Baldwin County Subdivision Regulations are hereby amended to read in their entirety as set forth in Exhibit "B" attached hereto.
+BE IT RESOLVED BY THE BALDWIN COUNTY COMMISSION, IN REGULAR SESSION ASSEMBLED, that to provide for the public health, safety and general welfare, and consistent with Section 11-24-1, et. seq., Code of Alabama (1975) and Section 45-2-261, et. seq., Code of Alabama (1975), without limitation, and, furthermore, in compliance with Article 12 of the current Baldwin County Subdivision Regulations, we hereby amend the Baldwin County Subdivision Regulations are hereby amended to read in their entirety as set forth in Exhibit "B" attached hereto.

-FURTHER, BE IT RESOLVED, that said amended Baldwin County Subdivision Regulations, as set forth in Exhibit "B" attached hereto, shall become effective on June 1, 2018.
+FURTHER BE IT RESOLVED, that said amended Baldwin County Subdivision Regulations, as set forth in Exhibit "B" attached hereto, shall become immediately effective on October 1, 2021.

-FURTHER, BE IT RESOLVED, that the Chairman of the Baldwin County Commission is hereby authorized to certify, on behalf of the Baldwin County Commission, to the Judge of Probate of Baldwin County, Alabama, said amended Baldwin County Subdivision Regulations.
+FURTHER BE IT RESOLVED, that the Chairman of the Baldwin County Commission is hereby authorized to certify, on behalf of the Baldwin County Commission, to the Judge of Probate of Baldwin County, Alabama, said amended Baldwin County Subdivision Regulations.

-DONE, under the Seal of the County of Baldwin, at the County Seat in Bay Minette, Alabama, on this 15th day of May, 2018.
+DONE, under the Seal of the County of Baldwin, at the County Seat in Bay Minette, Alabama, on this 21st day of September, 2021.

-Commissioner Frank Burt, Jr., Chairman
+Commissioner Joe Davis, III, Chairman